 The U.S. Deep Sea Shipping Industry

 A robust U.S.-flagged fleet means trade we can rely on, diplomatic strength and resources, and a fair future for American workers and our environment.
 It’s more important than ever to ensure that our trade can continue to move without relying on foreign ships.
-Other countries’ fleets are rapidly growing while ours decreases, but we need a robust fleet to secure our national security island economic interests.
+Other countries’ fleets are rapidly growing while ours decreases, but we need a robust fleet to secure our national security and economic interests.
 These commercial deep sea shipping vessels transport supplies to our troops overseas and manage vital international missions.
 As we look towards the future, we can support an industry that is a vital national resource, building infrastructure, protecting our environment and providing secure jobs from coast to coast.

 Did You Know…